 The Health Act 1956 places obligation on councils (if required by the Minister of Health) to provide sanitary works for the collection and disposal of refuse, for the purpose of public health protection.
 It specifically identifies certain waste management practices as nuisances and offensive trades.
 The Health Act enables councils to raise loans for certain sanitary works and /or to receive government grants and subsidies, where available.
-The Health Act is currently under review.
+The comprehensive review of the health system announced in May 2018 may change this, but the final report is not due until January 2020.